bluz71/things_with_js/README.md

 Simple Rails Javascript Example
 ===============================

-Just a simple Rails example using Javascript.
+A simple Rails example with some Javascript action:

-Currently in the thing show page the count up and down buttons increment the counter using JS responses; see countup.js.erb and countdown.js.erb.

-A "data-behavior" attribute is used to target the counter.
+  * The _Count Up_ and _Count Down_ buttons on the **Things** show page are
+    defined as remote:true and when clicked will request a JS response from the **Things** controller.
+The _countup.js.erb_ and _countdown.js.erb_ views will be returned and evaled on the client-side.

+  * The JS response for the  _Count Up_ and _Count Down_ buttons will modify
+    the count span denoted by a _data-behavior_ attribute.
+When targetting an element with Javascript it is best not to use classes or IDs since those should be used exclusively for styling.

-Note, in things.coffee the "ajax:error" event will be listened on in case of syntax errors in the JS responses.
+  * Any _ajax:error_ event will be logged to the console in the _things.coffee_ file.
+This will help debug an JavaScript errors in the JS view files.

+  * Setup body tag with controller and action name.
+This will allow per-page scoping for always-on Javascript.
+To limit always-on triggered use a CoffeeScript segment such as this:

+      `$(document).on "page:change", ->
+      return unless $(".posts.index").length > 0 f = new App.Chart $("#chart")
+      f.render()`